mxagar/generative_ai_udacity/06_RAGs_DeepDive/01_RAG_from_Scratch/README.md

   - Original: [`rag_from_scratch_5_to_9.ipynb`](./notebooks/rag-from-scratch/rag_from_scratch_5_to_9.ipynb)
   - Mine: [`RAG_Scratch_Part_07.ipynb`](./notebooks/RAG_Scratch_Part_07.ipynb)

+Decomposition aims to translate the query into a less abstract or more concrete domains.

 This approach is based in two papers:

 - Least-to-Most (see below): to solve a task, the LLM is asked first to decompose the problem into subtasks.
 Then, each subtask is solved separately by the LLM, and the final answer is assembled.